daz-b-like/ProCam2D_Godot4.x/addons/ProCam2D_0.1/README.md

 ## Installation

 1. Download or clone this repository into your Godot project.
-2. Move the `addons/ProCam2D`

- directory into the `addons` directory of your Godot project.
+2. Move the `addons/ProCam2D` directory into the `addons` directory of your Godot project.
 3. Enable the plugin in Godot: Go to `Project` -> `Project Settings` -> `Plugins` and enable `ProCam2D`.

 ## Contributing

 Contributions are welcome!
-Please open an issue to discuss what you would like to change.
-Or make a pull request.
+For detailed instructions on how to contribute, please see our [Contributing Guide](CONTRIBUTING.md).

 ## Reporting Bugs or Requesting Features